Chen Hsien-chung

 Chen Hsien-chung (陳憲中; born 1948) is a Taiwanese politician.

+Education and career

-Chen attended primary and secondary school in Beigang, Yunlin and studied banking at Tamkang University.
+Chen attended primary and secondary school in Beigang, Yunlin, and studied banking at Tamkang University.

 A member of the Democratic Progressive Party, won election to the Legislative Yuan in 2004 as a representative of Yunlin County.
 Chen frequently criticized legislative gridlock, and, in January 2007, found himself in a physical altercation with fellow legislator Chen Chao-jung.
 Chen Hsien-chung was often involved in budget discussions, and was also known for his opposition to the use of ractopamine in pork products.
 Chen lost to Chang Chia-chun in the legislative elections of 2008.